cohedx7/sign-up-form/README.md

 I might need to adjust some css values so that the page slides accordingly to the desktop (or mobile) window size...

 Styled the button and some other small things as well.

+---

+12/05/2022

+Changed some view settings so the boxes and window resize accordingly.
+Also repositioned the footer and logo texts (along with the images).

+It seems ok for the most part.
+Added button change color on hover and input fields' boxes change to red color on focus.

+I guess it's pretty much done at this point.
+I might need to refine some things-elements, but yea I'm pretty satisfied with how this turned out.